 Daniel was born in Chicago, IL but raised in San Miguel de Allende, Mexico and cannot remember whether he spoke English or Spanish first as a child.

-- Ongoing representation of various municipalities and school districts on issues that involve the Sunshine Act, State Ethics Act, Borough Code, Municipalities Planning Code, Uniform Construction Code, Right to Know Law, and School Code.
+- Provide on-going counsel to municipalities and school districts on issues that arise under the PA Sunshine Act, Ethics Act, Borough Code, Second Class Township Code, Municipalities Planning Code (MPC), Uniform Construction Code (UCC), Right to Know Law, and Public School Code of 1949.

-- Ongoing representation of various restaurants in a wide array of legal matters including application for liquor license transfers and approvals from the Pennsylvania Liquor Control Board, drafting and negotiating commercial leases, vendor contracts, asset purchase agreements, and non-competition agreements.
+- Provide on-going counsel to regional food and beverage chains and single-location restaurants on a wide array of legal matters, including liquor license transfers, drafting and negotiating commercial leases, vendor contracts, and asset purchase agreements.

-- Represented school districts and individuals in tax assessment appeals of residential and commercial properties before the Board of Property Assessments Appeals and Review (BPAAR) and the Court of Common Pleas, Board of Viewers (BOV).
+- On-going representation of school districts and individuals in tax assessment appeals for residential and commercial properties before the Board of Property Assessments Appeals and Review (BPAAR) and Court of Common Pleas, Board of Viewers (BOV).

-- Represented a national specialty hospital in successfully challenging a multi-million dollar business privilege tax assessment in the Court of Common Pleas of Allegheny County.
+- Represented a national specialty hospital in a successful defense of a multi-million-dollar business privilege tax assessment in the Court of Common Pleas of Allegheny County.

-- Represented franchisee start-up in the selection of a business entity, review of franchise agreement and loan documents.
+- Represented franchisee in the selection of a business entity, review of franchise agreement, loan documents, and commercial lease.